deomorxsy/deomorxsy.github.io/index.md

 ## About

 I am deomorxsy, a self-taught programmer.
-Find me training in Github, Codewars, URIOnlineJudge, and HackerRank.
+<p>Find me training in Github, Codewars, URIOnlineJudge, and HackerRank.
-I also wrote my thoughts on Twitter.
+I also wrote my thoughts on Twitter.</p>

 ## Blog